Kakashii666/mordhau_server/README.md

-# [EU] Kakashii666 1v1 Duels | No FFA

-> 💜 EU duel server focused on clean 1v1s.
-Respect your opponent and keep the arena tidy.
+> EU duel server focused on clean 1v1s.

-## Quick Info
-- Region: EU
-- Mode: 1v1 Duels
-- Ruleset: No FFA, No Ranged, No Horses, No Toolbox, No Firepots
-- Peak Times: evenings CET
-- Recommended Ping: under 100 ms

 ## How Duels Work
 1. Join the line and wait your turn.